The Oregon Voting System: Statistical Evidence that it Works

 Why did Kerry’s margin increase in Oregon, a battleground state, and decline in strongly Democratic California and New York?

-Why was the exit poll so far off in California (11.6 WPE)?
-It voted 29% on DRE touch screens, 66% on optical scanners and 4% on punch cards.
+Why was the exit poll so far off in California (11.6% WPE)?
+The voting machine breakdown was 29% on touch screens, 66% on optical scanners and 4% on punch cards.

-Why were the exit polls so far off (7.5 WPE) in the Battleground states?
+Why were the exit polls so far off in the Battleground states (7.5% WPE)?
 They voted on punched cards, levers, optical scanners and DREs.

 Florida and Ohio